libvips/vipsdisp-tiny/README.md

-# vips-disp
+# vipsdisp

-Tiny C program to display an image with vips8 and gtk+.
+Tiny C program to display an image with vips8.1 and gtk+ 3.

-Not yet done.
-This is supposed to be an experiment, testing the ground for nip3.
+This is supposed to be a minimal example program rather than useful in itself.